About This Course

 Graduates will be prepared for quantitative roles in the financial services sector and particularly in investment banking, including roles in financial engineering, quantitative finance, investment analysis and fund management.
 The programme also serves as a route to further study in this area.

-- Candidates who have obtained at least a 2.2 honours degree in Engineering or Physics may be considered but are expected to have sufficient background in university-level mathematics as assessed by the Course Co-ordinator;
+- Candidates who have obtained at least a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) in Engineering or Physics may be considered under Recognition of Prior Learning (RPL) but are expected to have sufficient background in university-level mathematics as assessed by the Course Co-ordinator;

 - All candidates must be ultimately approved by the Course Co-ordinator.